Second-Coming/second-coming/second.md

 1879 December 27, ***"There will be no United States in the year 1890."*** (Apostle Wilford Woodruff, Snowflake, Arizona, Dec.
-27, 1879) (Note: Council of 50; The White Horse Prophecy; The Everlasting United Order; The overthrow of the US Government; Second Coming and Polygamy, solved!)
+27, 1879) (Note: Council of 50; The White Horse Prophecy; The Everlasting United Order; The overthrow of the US Government; Second Coming and Polygamy;
+solved!)

-1880 Jan 9, Apostle Orson Pratt writes to his children that “*the city of New Jerusalem will be constructed by April 1950.” *[Independence, Missouri]
+1880 Jan 9, Apostle Orson Pratt writes to his children that **“*the city of New Jerusalem will be constructed by April 1950.”**** *[Independence, Missouri]

 1880 Jan 26, Wilford Woodruff’s “Wilderness Revelation” *“The nation is